shessi07/shessi07/README.md

 - 👋 Hi, I’m Sheshank
 - 👀 I’m interested in ...coding.
-- 🌱 I’m currently learning ...machine learning models for predictions on datasets.
+- 🌱 I’m currently learning ...machine learning,deep learning and generative AI applications.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...various problems by providing insights on that particular problems.
-- 📫 How to reach me ...
+- 📫 How to reach me ...email: sheshank9835@gmail.com

 <!---
 shessi07/shessi07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.